dustinpfister/blog_posts/_posts/js-array.md

 Often a javaScript developer will come across objects that are considered array like objects but are not an actual instance of Array, but Array methods can be used with them by using Function.call.

-This post will then serve as a general overview of Arrays in javaScript In which I will touch base on a lot of things concerting arrays but might not get into depth with every little thing.
-I will like to other posts where doing so may be a good idea.
+This post will then serve as a general overview of Arrays in javaScript in which I will touch base on a lot of things concerting arrays themselves, and all kids of little things that might branch off from there.
+I will also be lining to all kinds of additional posts from here that get into certain array prototype methods, properties, and things that come up when working with arrays.

 <!-- more -->

 ## 1 - JavaScript arrays and what to know before hand

-This is a post on [javaScript arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), as such it is important to have at least some background with javaScript.
-If you are completely new to javaScript it might be a good idea to start with my [getting started with javaScript post](/2018/11/27/js-getting-started/).
+This is a post on [javaScript arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), as such it is important to have at least some starting background with javaScript as this is not a getting started post on javaScript in general.
+If you are completely new to javaScript it might be a good idea to start with my [getting started with javaScript post](/2018/11/27/js-getting-started/), or some other alternative.
 However if you have at least some background with javaScript, but want to learn more about arrays in general, then this might prove to be a good read.

 ## 2 - Creating arrays